vojale/CBE544-2018.github.io/ASE/Adsorption/README.md

 </div>

 where N* refers to adsorbed N. We have *E*<sub>surface</sub> from the previous exercise (the total energy of the previous slab x 4, since we will soon be doubling the cell in the x and y directions), so we will need to calculate *E*<sub>surface + N*</sub>.
-The energy of E<sub>N</sub> is -278.275 eV (we will talk about where this energy came from in the final project).
+The energy of E<sub>N</sub> is -278.275 eV (we will talk about where this energy came from in the Final Project).

 <a name='adsorption-sites'></a>

 ### Adsorption Sites ###

-Take a look [here](http://CBE544.github.io/ASE/#ase-gui) if you need a reminder on how to add atoms using `ase-gui`.
+Take a look [here](http://CBE544.github.io/ASE/#ase-gui) if you need a reminder of how to add atoms using `ase-gui`.
 We will describe how to add atoms within the ASE script below.

 First, open the .traj file with the optimized lattice constant that you obtained from the previous exercise.
 On the menu bar, select View -> Repeat.
 Under 'Repeat Atoms', change the first two numbers from 1 to 2; leave the third number as 1.
 Then, click set unit cell.
 Your cell should look like this: